abhiTronix/vidgear/docs/bonus/colorspace_manipulation.md

 	* Using `color_space` global variable with [Threaded Queue Mode](../../bonus/TQM/) may have minor lag, User discretion is advised.

-!!! tip
-	It is advised to enable logging(`logging = True`) on the first run for easily identifying any runtime errors.
+!!! tip "It is advised to enable logging(`logging = True`) on the first run for easily identifying any runtime errors."

 &nbsp;